olaibiyeye/olaibiyeye/README.md

 - 👋 Hi, I’m Oladayo Ibiyeye.
 - 👀 I’m interested in Coding, Creating, Designing and Technology.
-- 🌱 I’m currently learning to become a Fullstack Cloud Developer.
+- 🌱 I’m currently learning to become a Fullstack Web Developer.
 - 💞️ I’m looking to collaborate on projects that will enhance my learning process.
 - 📫 Reach me @dayoibiyeye on Twitter